erichthen/apple-finances-app/README.md

 # Link: https://apple-income-chart.vercel.app
 **NOTE:** Due to API call limits, my app will not be able to retrieve data until around 11:00 to 11:30pm EST on January 13th.
-Also, if a request takes a long time, that is because the backend server spun down due to incactivity and has to cold start (using free tier of Render to host backend).
+Also, if a request takes a long time, that is because the backend server spun down due to inactivity and has to cold start (using free tier of Render to host backend).

 # Instructions to Run Locally